-The S&P 500 closed December with a monthly gain of 1.82% after a gain of 3.42% in November.
-All three S&P 500 MAs are signaling "invested" and three of the five Ivy Portfolio ETF MAs — Vanguard Total Stock Market ETF (VTI), PowerShares DB (DBC), and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".
+The S&P 500 closed December with a monthly gain of 0.98% after a monthly gain in November of 2.81%.
+All three S&P 500 MAs are signaling "invested" and four of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), Vanguard REIT Index ETF (VNQ), and PowerShares DB Commodity Index (DBC) — are signaling "invested".
 In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.

 For a fascinating analysis of the Ivy Portfolio strategy, see this article by Adam Butler, Mike Philbrick, and Rodrigo Gordillo:

 Backtesting Moving Averages

 Over the past few years, we've used Excel to track the performance of various moving-average timing strategies.
 But now we use the backtesting tools available on the ETFReplay.com website.
 Anyone who is interested in market timing with ETFs should have a look at this website.
 Here are the two tools we most frequently use: